 I forgot to mention that someone promised our child a puppy before that December Holiday season.
-I think I rolled my eyes, sighed, crossed my arms across my chest and stomped my feet all at once.
+I think I rolled my eyes, sighed, crossed my arms on my chest and stomped my feet all at once.
 An over 50 tantrum.
 I felt it wasn’t a great time, for those 2 maybe, but not for me.
 Do you know how much an 8 week old puppy needs to go out to pee and poop?
 In the wee hours too?!
 Training?
 I knew it was going to be my gig.
 “You are so much better at that stuff honey.” ” But I promised her…”

 The last couple years haven’t been easy.
 My resiliency has waned.
 My capacity to compartmentalize has taken a dump as well.
 Age?
 Length in the job?
 The overall policing and political climate in recent years?
 Yup, definitely some of those and a whole bunch more.

 I started to joke that our little Shitzu is my emotional support animal.
 I have given to “Paws and Stripes” and watched media pieces about service animals and emotional support animals.
 I truly get it now.
 There is something so simple and so wonderful about petting an animal.
 Holding Olive.
-I adore the exquisite way that Olive rubs her sweet heat against my leg, the way she stares up at me when I scoop her up, the meditative way in which she scurries out across the yard to fetch the ball over and over.
+I adore the exquisite way that Olive rubs her sweet little head against my leg, the way she stares up at me when I scoop her up, and the meditative way in which she scurries out across the yard to fetch the ball over and over.
 The unconditional love.
 I feel my anxiety soften and my mind slow.